bartbutenaers/Node-RED-Tailscale-Tutorial/docs/tailnet_serve_https.md

 # Use https in your tailnet
 Previously we have deactivated https inside Node-RED, because we explained that the data within your tailnet is already encrypted (via Wireguard connections between 2 Tailscale agents).
 As a result it is safe to use http connections within your tailnet, to access the Node-RED flow editor and dashboard.

 In this section, we will start using https connections again!
-But we won't setup https *inside* Node-RED, because hackers could be able to access your Node-RED (and use the power of Node-RED to disable its own security).
-Therefore it is better to setup https in a reverse proxy *between* the internet and Node-RED.
-In this case the reverse proxy of the Tailscale agent.
+But as explained before, it is not advised to setup https *inside* the local Node-RED service.
+Instead it is better to setup https in a reverse proxy *between* the internet and Node-RED.
+Fortunately the Tailscale agents contain a reverse proxy.

 ## Tailnet: what goes in, will come out
 It is ***not*** required to read this section.